 2013 US\$ 2012 US\$

-Current Restricted cash 12,074,205 50,113,629
+CURRENT Restricted cash 12,074,205 50,113,629

+Restricted cash 12,077,203 50,115,027

+NON-CURRENT

-Non-current Restricted cash - 22,500,000
+Restricted cash - 22,500,000

 12,074,205 72,613,629

 Restricted cash balances represent interest bearing cash backed security provided in relation to the Company's exploration programmes.
 The security deposits will be released upon achievement of certain drilling milestones.
 The classification of restricted cash balances as either current or non-current within the Statement of Financial Position is based on management's estimate of the timing of completion of seismic acquisition and drilling milestones.